-"Pediatric dentistry is an age-related specialty that provides both primary and comprehensive preventive and therapeutic oral health needs for infants and children through adolescence, including those with special health care needs."
-The American Dental Association, the American Academy of General Dentistry, and the AAPD all recognize the pediatric dentist as both a primary care provider and specialty care provider.
-This dual role is similar to that of pediatricians, gynecologists, and internists in medicine.
-Within that profession, clinicians and third-party payors envision these physicians in a dual role and have designed payment plans to accommodate this situation.
+"Pediatric dentistry is an age-related specialty that provides both primary and comprehensive preventive and therapeutic oral health needs for infants and children through adolescence, including those with special health care needs."1 The American Dental Association, the American Academy of General Dentistry, and the AAPD all recognize the pediatric dentist as both a primary care provider and specialty care provider.
+The dual role of pediatric dentists is similar to that of pediatricians, gynecologists, and internists in medicine.
+Within the medical profession, clinicians and third-party payors recognize these physicians in a dual role and have designed payment plans to accommodate this situation.
 The AAPD respects the rights of employers to negotiate health care benefits for their employees.
-Unfortunately, thirdparty payors sometimes do not recognize pediatric dentists as primary care providers and restrict access to pediatric dentists for children who have reached a certain age.
+Unfortunately, thirdparty payors sometimes do not recognize pediatric dentists as primary care providers.
+This position restricts access to pediatric dentists for children who have reached a predetermined age.